Amphilochian Argos: History

 We know little more of the history of Argos.
 Some time after the death of Alexander the Great, it fell into the hands of the Aetolians, together with the rest of Ambracia: and it was here that the Roman general, M. Fulvius, took up his quarters, when he concluded the treaty between Rome and the Aetolians.
 Upon the foundation of Nicopolis by Augustus, after the Battle of Actium, the inhabitants of Argos were removed to the former city, and Argos was henceforth deserted.
-It is, however, mentioned by later writers such as Pliny the Elder, Pomponius Mela, and Ptolemy.
+Later writers such as Pliny the Elder, Pomponius Mela, and Ptolemy mention it.

 Site

 The site of Argos has been a subject of dispute.
 Thucydides says that it was situated on the sea.
 Polybius describes it as distant 180 stadia, and Livy 22 miles from Ambracia.
 William Martin Leake, writing in the 19th century placed it in the plain of Vlikha, at the modern village of Neokhori, where are the ruins of an ancient city, the walls of which were about a mile (1.6 km) in circumference.
 The editors of the Barrington Atlas of the Greek and Roman World tentatively identify a place called Ag.
 Ioannes, near Neokhori as the site of Argos.